 Abstracting and Indexing

-The success of any scholarly publication is greatly dependent upon its visibility in the academic community and the number of researchers and scholars who cite and share the work with their colleagues and in their own publications.
+The success of any scholarly publication is dependent upon its visibility in the academic community, and the number of researchers and scholars who cite and share the work with their colleagues.
 To assist authors and editors in disseminating their content to as many readers as possible, a number of citation indices and abstracting services provide lists and repositories of quality work to increase the visibility of that work to the greater academic community.

 Many of the most prominent indices are very selective in the content they choose to accept, so it is imperative that authors and editors carefully prepare their published work according to established guidelines in order to increase their chances for acceptance.
 To be considered for indexing, the following requirements must be fulfilled before a publication can be submitted by IGI Global’s abstracting and indexing department to any of these indices for consideration.
 A publication rejected by a major index for not meeting these requirements may be placed on probation, or worse, no future chances for inclusion.
 It is IGI Global’s goal to have all of our publications included in these prestigious indices.
 A sincere thanks to our authors and editors who assist in making this happen.